 In the indictment Prosecutor Fidan stated that, people who, have stopped the trucks that belongs to MIT, searched the trucks , assaulted the MIT officials, are in a “armed terrorist organisation and their ultimate goal is to “abolish the government of the Republic of Turkey”.
 Prosecutor’s Office suggested that Gül was “making publications in order to associate the state and the government with terror” and claimed that they were acting in an ideal and actional consensus with FETÖ/PDY.

-The indictment was approved by Istanbul 14th Assize Court at February 5th, 2016.
-Court set the first hearing date to March 25th, 2016 and ruled for the continuation of Gül’s conviction.
+The indictment was approved by Istanbul 14th Assize Court on February 5, 2016.
+Court set the first hearing date to March 25, 2016 and ruled for the continuation of Gül’s conviction.

 Constitutional Court Process

-Following this constitutional court ruling President Tayyip Erdoğan said: “I will remain silent to the decision the court has given.
+“I will remain silent to the decision the court has given.
 But I don’t need to accept it, I want to make that clear.
 I don’t obey or respect the decision.
-In fact the court which had made a decision about them could insist on their rule.”
+In fact the court which had made a decision about them could persist on their verdict.”

-First hearing of the MIT Trucks case on which Can Dündar and Erdem Gül were the suspects, was held at March 25th, 2016 in Çağlayan Courthouse of Istanbul Court.
 Days before the first hearing, then called Supreme Council of Judges and Prosecutors, appointed a second board to the court.
-This court was only in charge of the MIT Trucks, Hrand Dink Murder Case, and the case opened for allegedly establishing a caliper in Tahşiye investigation (An operation against another religious movement which allegedly had a conflict with Gulen Movement)
+This court was only in charge of the MIT Trucks, Hrand Dink Murder Case, and the case opened for allegedly establishing a caliper in Tahşiye investigation.

 “If Turkey is facing a massacre, i consider it a duty and make the news.
 News may be criticised, discussed but can never be a subject to an investigation.”